The Meaning of Numbers: The Number 500

 Appearances of Number Five Hundred

 Jews within the Persian Empire, during the reign of Ahasuerus (Xerxes in the Greek), are saved from annihilation by Queen Esther and Mordecai.
 Instead of being slaughtered on Adar 13 (Esther 9:1 -2), the Jews were able to take vengeance on their enemies throughout the empire.
-This revenge included those at the king's palace.
+This revenge included those at the king's palace which numbered 500 men.

 And the Jews struck all their enemies with the sword, and slaughter, and destruction; and did as they pleased to those who hated them.
 And in Shushan the palace the Jews killed and destroyed five hundred men (Esther 9:5 - 6).